1993 Detroit Tigers season

-The Detroit Tigers' 1993 season was a season in American baseball.
-The club wasn't expected to do much after a sixth-place finish the previous season.
+The 1993 Detroit Tigers season was the team's 93rd season and the 82nd season at Tiger Stadium.
+The team wasn't expected to do much after a sixth-place finish the previous season.
 The pitching staff was riddled with inconsistencies, but the Tigers were in first place as late as June 25 before a 10-game losing streak ended their hopes of a turnaround.
+This would be the Tigers last winning season of the 20th century, the next time the team finished with the winning record was 2006, by then the team had been playing in Comerica Park for 7 years.

 Overview

 At the heart of the team were three stars left over from the championship team of 1984: 36-year-old second baseman Lou Whitaker, 36-year-old outfielder Kirk Gibson (who had returned to Detroit during the 1992 offseason), and 35-year-old shortstop Alan Trammell.
 There was also the All-Star slugger Cecil Fielder at first base who, true to form, clubbed 30 home runs and drove in a team-high 117 RBIs; promising young shortstop Travis Fryman batted an even .300 and paced the team with 182 hits; and catcher Chad Kreuter enjoyed the best season of his career, setting career-highs in homers (15), average (.286) and runs batted in (51).

 Tony Phillips, a versatile switch hitter, could play just about anywhere in the field and even DH, but he mostly ended up in the outfield.
 A patient leadoff man, Phillips set the table for the Tigers' offense.
 He got on base any way he could, with a base hit, drawing a walk or getting hit by a pitch more than 300 times; thus, he scored 113 runs while hitting for a .313 average.
 Mickey Tettleton was equally flexible.
 He caught, played first, and also saw duty in the outfield and at DH when needed.
 With power from both sides of the plate, Tettleton did serious damage, hitting 32 homers, driving in 110 runs, and drawing 109 walks.